aws/aws-emr-containers-best-practices/content/node-placement/docs/fargate-node-placement.md

 ### 1- Place entire job including driver pod on Fargate

-When both Driver and Executor are labeled that matches the Fargate Selector, the entire job including the driver pod could run on Fargate.
+When both Driver and Executors use the same labels as the Fargate Selector, the entire job including the driver pod will run on Fargate.

 **Request:**
 ```